 The family immediately recognized the importance of being able to schedule in-home visits that worked with their busy schedules.
 “It was a big deal to get the education in our own home with people we really liked,” says Candi.
 “Our nurses were so kind and helpful.
 And then it just got easier and easier.”

-ARJ’s Patient Services team was also there to help keep the momentum going and develop a routine.
+PromptCare’s Community Resources team was also there to keep the momentum going and help the family develop a routine of home deliveries to replenish Jai’s medication when he runs low.

-Jai, along with Ruthie, 6, and their younger brother Bodhi, 3, are keeping their parents busy with school.
+Jai, along with Ruthie, 6, and their younger brother, Bodhi, 3, are keeping their parents busy with school.
 Jai’s now in first grade, and in addition to flourishing in art and reading, he takes Mandarin Chinese language classes.
 “Our hope is that someday we’ll take him to China, but he’ll be the one to guide us around,” says Joe.

 Hemophilia doesn’t interrupt the busy family’s fast-paced life.
 Referring to infusion treatments, Joe sums it up: “Fifteen minutes every three days—that’s it.
 Then he’s on to his next adventure.”